The goal is ultimately to set up Cadman Plaza and Borough Hall as the central gathering place for all of Brooklyn

 This article is meant to help build a campaign around a concept for a promenade from Borough Hall down to Dumbo and Fulton Landing — an idea that we first introduced in the New York Times in 2007.
-The concept has in part been carried forward by Downtown Brooklyn Partnership as #BrooklynStrand, but not yet implemented and it would take years to develop and be very costly.
-Coming out of the pandemic is a great time to work together to make this happen!
+Using a LQC (Lighter, Quicker, Cheaper) strategy, a series of experiments can be undertaken that would give direction for key parts of the large expanse of public spaces.

 Few would argue with the statement that Brooklyn Borough Hall, Court House, and Cadman Plaza may be the most underperforming public spaces in New York City.
 Their potential is enormous (and perhaps to some, obvious): Together, they could easily become parts of a central square and evolve into the main gathering place for all of Brooklyn.
 Linking down to Fulton Landing, these spaces could also become an esplanade, drawing people from the center down to the waterfront.